When in Sicily, you can't fail to come across Sicilian arancini. They can be found in cafes, street kitchens, and markets.

 Mix the raw egg with the cold risotto.
 It prevents arancini from falling apart during frying.

 If you don't have any leftover risotto in the fridge, you can make it yourself.
-You can find the instructions for the arancini, the tomato sauce, and the risotto here.
+The instructions for the arancini, the tomato sauce, and the risotto are here.

 Arancini can be frozen both fried and before frying.

-Unfried arancini will last up to three months in the freezer.
-Fryed arancini will stay good for about a month.
+Unfried arancini will last up to three months in the freezer, while fried arancini will stay good for about a month.

 You can fry unbaked arancini frozen, as long as the oil is not too hot.
 Otherwise, the top will burn faster than the contents will warm.